 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The credit risk is attributable to various financial instruments, as noted below.
-The credit risk is limited to the carrying value amount carried on the statement of financial position:
+The Company's maximum exposure to credit risk as at December 31, 2023 is the carrying value of cash and cash equivalents, trade receivables and other assets and farm-in partner balances.

 - i.
-Cash and cash equivalents: Cash and cash equivalents are held mainly with major Canadian and American financial institutions in Canada, Guyana and the United States, and therefore the risk of loss is minimal. - ii.
+Cash and cash equivalents: Cash and cash equivalents are held mainly with major Canadian and American financial institutions in Canada, Guyana and the United States and therefore the risk of loss is minimal.
+The Company keeps cash and cash equivalents in major Guyanese banks to pay its current month activities. - ii.
 Trade receivables and other assets: The Company is exposed to credit risk attributable to cash advances to suppliers, prepaid expenses, or credits from vendors.
-The Company does not believe that this risk is significant, prepaid expenses are mainly related to contracts with major vendors and will be settled trough deliver of goods and services.
+The Company does not believe that this risk is significant, prepaid expenses are mainly related to contracts with major vendors and will be settled through delivery of goods and services.
 (See Note 7) - iii.
-Farm in partner advances: The Company is exposed to credit risk attributable to its farm in partner.
+Farm in partner balances: The Company is exposed to credit risk attributable to its farm in partner.
 The Company does not believe that this risk is significant as these are short term in nature.
 (See Note 10)